microsoft/vscode-simple-jupyter-notebook/README.md

 To make this protocol available as a regular VS Code debug adapter we implement a `vscode.DebugAdapter` that in the incoming direction receives Jupyter messages from the xeus kernel, unwraps the DAP message and forwards them to VS Code.
 In the outgoing direction it wraps the DAP messages received from VS Code as Jupyter messages and sends them to the xeus kernel.

-In the following `XeusDebugAdapter` implementation the `isDebugMessage` predicate checks whether a Jupyter message contains a DAP message.
+In the following `XeusDebugAdapter` implementation the `isDebugMessage` predicate checks whether a Jupyter message contains a DAP message payload.
 ```ts
 class XeusDebugAdapter implements vscode.DebugAdapter {